nash403/v-template-soup/README.md

   "prettier.eslintIntegration": true,
 ```

+## TODO

+* edit eslint config to use at least plugin:vue/recommended
+* add prettier to airbnb config also
+* make this template fully compliant with [poi](https://poi.js.org)

 ## Fork It And Make Your Own

 You can fork this repo to create your own boilerplate, and use it with `vue-cli`: